Are you paying close attention to how your customers make their buying decisions?

 In a nutshell, a marketing funnel is a set of steps a person goes through before they achieve a particular goal.
 Usually the end goal is a purchase, but often — particularly for affiliate marketers — it’s clicking through to another website or filling out a form.
 Marketing funnels are an efficient way to get your purchase process to work smoothly.

-To get an idea of how the funnel works, think about the steps you usually take before you buy something.
+To get an idea of how the marketing funnel works, think about the steps you usually take before you buy something.
 Let’s say you want to buy a TV:

 - You visit an electronics website.